 Data Comparison with Other Statistical Sources

-The principal purpose of the Act is the regulation of investment activity by foreign investors.
-Innovation, Science and Economic Development Canada data on the value of foreign investments for a given period therefore reflect operations under the Act.
+The principal purpose of the Act is the review of investment activity by international investors.
+Innovation, Science and Economic Development Canada data on the value of international investments for a given period therefore reflect operations under the Act.
 Only data on new business proposals and acquisitions of control by foreign investors are collected.
 The value of "planned investment" is tabulated from new business notifications and the book value of "assets acquired" from transactions requiring notification or review.
 Aggregated figures are published quarterly.

 - Date modified: